marcelatanaka-datascience/AI-MachineLearning/content_based_recomendation/README.md

-#### About datasets
+## About datasets and examples
+* All codes have a clean and customizable code for usage. __They don't have__ any specifications on their names.
+* Archives with __BEER__ on its names contains code examples for the proposed algorithm.
-* The dataset comes from kaggle.
+* BEER dataset: its source is kaggle.
 You can download it raw and check it's credentials here: https://www.kaggle.com/nickhould/craft-cans